Page Top

 Hitachi-GE Nuclear Energy, Ltd.

 Due to the accident at the Fukushima Daiichi Nuclear Power Station in 2011, the activities of all the nuclear power stations in Japan were halted.
-Later, the system and regulatory requirements were reviewed.
-Under the new regulatory requirements, BWRs must apply to undergo a compliance review.
+After that, the regulations system and standards were revised, and two BWRs have restarted under the new regulation standards.

 Lessons from the Fukushima Daiichi Nuclear Power Station Accident